 BPD at a Glance

 The Burlington Police Department is one of the top police departments in the state of North Carolina and even the nation.
 Our officers are highly trained and passionate about the community they serve, and we provide excellent opportunities for staff development and advancement.
-We encourage prospective employees and everyone to explore below the different units our officers and civilian staff have the chance to be involved in with us.
+We encourage prospective employees and everyone to explore below the different units our officers and civilian staff have the chance to be involved with us.

-- Community Relations Division
+Community Relations Division:

 The Community Relations Division is involved in various community actions and events to support the community and promote positive police involvement in our area.
 CRD is staffed by one captain, a lieutenant, and a community relations officer.
 They are responsible for events like our yearly National Night Out where the department goes into the community to visit with our neighbors and discuss issues.
 They work to help the community prevent crime through initiatives like the #9pmroutine and Crimestoppers.
 They also partner in events like our Cops Care program, Community Academy, and our Junior Police Academy.

 The Patrol Division is the largest section within the Burlington Police Department.
 They are the initial responder to a variety of calls that come into our Communications Center.
-Patrol officers can receive training in many different specialities, such as Drug Recognition Experts (DREs) and all of our officers are required to become certified in Crisis Intervention Training (CIT).
+Patrol officers can receive training in many different specialties, such as Drug Recognition Experts (DREs) and all of our officers are required to become certified in Crisis Intervention Training (CIT).
 All new officers go through BLET (Basic Law Enforcement Training) followed by a period of field training with an experienced officer.

-Student Resource Officers are a specialized unit under the Community Relations Division.
+School Resource Officers are a specialized unit under the Community Relations Division.
 Each officer is assigned to a particular school within Burlington city limits.
 They are there to create a positive interaction with students and keep these schools safe.
 Many of our SROs serve as D.A.R.E.officers in addition to being an SRO.
 They teach students throughout the school year and then participate in D.A.R.E.
 Days at the end of the year.
 They also host High Five Fridays to greet the students as they come to school at the end of the week as well as other events.